 The above result can now be used in a straightforward way to enable message forgeries.
-As described in detail in [9], if n=64, given an IOBC ciphertext containing at least 685 blocks and some of the corresponding plaintext, then it is possible to create a forged ciphertext that will pass integrity checks with probability 2^{-22} .
+As described in detail in [9], if n = 64, given an IOBC ciphertext containing at least 685 blocks and some of the corresponding plaintext, then a forged ciphertext can be created which will pass integrity checks with probability 2^{-22} .
 685 is clearly much less than the defined message length limit of 2047 blocks.
-A precisely analogous attack works for n=128, although the success probability is only 2^{-42} .
+A precisely analogous attack works for n = 128, although the success probability is only 2^{-42} .